How to make category pages display post excerpts

 Category pages, just like search results or archives, are usually used for navigation purposes.
 Considering this fact it would make no sense to display full posts on those pages since the reader needs to be able to skim through a larger number of posts to decide what he wants to read.

-If your Wordpress theme is currently displaying full posts on the category or archive pages below you will find how to change it, showing only the post excerpts or even the post titles.
+If your WordPress theme is currently displaying full posts on the category or archive pages below you will find how to change it, showing only the post excerpts or even the post titles.

 First of all you need to locate the file inside your theme folder that is managing the category, archives and search pages.
-Most Wordpress themes have that information inside the archive.php or archives.php file.
+Most WordPress themes have that information inside the archive.php or archives.php file.

 The file will look more or less like this: